open-mmlab/mmengine/docs/en/tutorials/dataset.md

 ### Use MMEngine BaseDataset

 Apart from directly using PyTorch native `Dataset` class, you can also use MMEngine's built-in class `BaseDataset` to customize your own one, as referred to [BaseDataset tutorial](../advanced_tutorials/basedataset.md).
-It make some conventions on the format of annotation files, which makes the data interface more unified and multi-task training more convenient.
-Meanwhile, `BaseDataset` can easily cooperate with built-in [data transforms](../advanced_tutorials/data_element.md) in MMEngine, which release you from writing one from scratch.
+It makes some conventions on the format of annotation files, which makes the data interface more unified and multi-task training more convenient.
+Meanwhile, `BaseDataset` can easily cooperate with built-in [data transforms](../advanced_tutorials/data_element.md) in MMEngine, which releases you from writing one from scratch.

 Currently, `BaseDataset` has been widely used in downstream repos of OpenMMLab 2.0 projects.